vaibhavlachhwani/auralis/README.md

     -   Spring Boot 3
     -   Spring WebSocket (with STOMP)
     -   Maven for dependency management
+    -   **TimescaleDB**: For efficient storage and querying of time-series historical network data.

 -   **Packet Capture (`network-capture-service`)**:
     -   Python 3